DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Procedural cohesion
     - [ ] Logical association cohesion
     - [x] Temporal cohesion

+    > This is an example of weak, temporal cohesion

 7. One piece of code runs after the other.
 This is an example of what type of cohesion?